Key points about Contrave

-• Contrave is used as a weight-loss treatment in people with a body mass index (BMI) of 30 or more.
+• Contrave is used as a weight-loss treatment for people with a body mass index (BMI) of 30 or more or 27 to 29 with weight-related health problems.

 • Contrave consists of 2 medicines – naltrexone and bupropion.